 If you remember the missed dose no longer than 2 days after you were scheduled to inject it, inject the missed dose as soon as you remember it.
 Then inject your next dose on your regularly scheduled day the following week.
 If more than 2 days have passed since the day you were scheduled to inject the medication, ask your doctor or pharmacist what you should do.
 Do not use a double dose or use more than one dose in 1 week to make up for a missed dose.

 Peginterferon alfa-2a may cause side effects.
-Tell your doctor if any of these symptoms are severe or do not go away: bruising, pain, redness, swelling, or irritation in the place you injected peginterferon alfa-2aupset stomachvomitingheartburnchange in the way things tastedry mouthloss of appetiteweight lossdiarrheadry or itchy skinhair lossdifficulty falling asleep or staying asleepdifficulty concentrating or rememberingsweatingdizziness
+Tell your doctor if any of these symptoms are severe or do not go away: bruising, pain, redness, swelling, or irritation in the place you injected peginterferon alfa-2aupset stomachvomitingheartburndry mouthloss of appetiteweight lossdiarrheadry or itchy skinhair lossdifficulty falling asleep or staying asleeptirednessweaknessdifficulty concentrating or rememberingsweatingdizziness

 Some side effects can be serious.
-The following symptoms are uncommon, but if you experience any of them, or those listed in the IMPORTANT WARNING section, call your doctor immediately: blurred vision ,vision changes, or loss of visionpale skinfast heartbeatlower back painrashhivesswelling of the face, throat, tongue, lips, eyes, hands, feet, ankles, or lower legsdifficulty swallowinghoarseness
+The following symptoms are uncommon, but if you experience any of them, or those listed in the IMPORTANT WARNING section or the SPECIAL PRECAUTIONS section, call your doctor immediately: blurred vision ,vision changes, or loss of visionlower back painrashhivesswelling of the face, throat, tongue, lips, eyes, hands, feet, ankles, or lower legsdifficulty swallowinghoarseness

 Peginterferon alfa-2a may cause other side effects.
 Call your doctor if you have any unusual problems while taking this medication.